KnowledgeForwardSolutions/CheckDigits.Net/README.md

 detecting capabilities of the Modulus 11 algorithm (detecting all single digit transcription errors and all two digit transposition errors).

-The NHS algorithm only supports validation of check digits and does support calculation of check digits.
+The NHS algorithm only supports validation of check digits and does not support calculation of check digits.

 #### Details